 With the engineering department located in the middle of the shop and the preconstruction group located in the front of the shop, there is a lot of direct interaction between the staff that allows them to solve complex design challenges.

 The shop utilizes state of the art and automated machinery to help ensure the highest standards in quality control available in a product that is often custom in nature.
-Some of the technology used includes automated saw lines, two CNC mills for accurate fabrication, and a custom eight-head punch with interchangeable dies.
+Some of the technology used includes automated saw lines, seven CNC mills for accurate fabrication, and a custom eight-head punch with interchangeable dies.
 Also in use are added quality assurance tests including an in-house pressure chamber for prototype testing, light emissivity testers to help ensure proper glass make up, movable production lines, overhead lifts, and of course a highly capable trained team of personnel.